 Click on the Layout tab, then click on the Arches icon.
 The selected icon will have a blue square around it.

-The Arch1 image has now been moved to the bottom left location against the fence and has been reduced in size.
 Click on the Save button (just below the Models button) to save the work that you have done so far.
 This includes the Model definition and its position on the Layout.

 The 'Save' button will appear red when unsaved changes are present.